h1ncza/ytmusic-dl/README.md

 # ytmusic-dl
-It's a script I'm using to download music for machine learning research purpuoses.
+A script to download albums with correct metadata from YouTube Music.

 ### Requirements
 Depends on `ffmpeg` framework and `yt-dlp`.

-If you use an **Arch Linux** run:
-`sudo pacman -S ffmpeg yt-dlp`